-2.15.
-Prequalification and bidding documents and the bids shall be prepared in one of the following languages, selected by the Borrower: English, French, Spanish, or Portuguese.
-The bid as well as all correspondence and documents relating to the bid exchanged by the bidder and the Contracting Agency, shall be written in the language specified in the prequalification or bidding documents.
-Supporting documents and printed literature that are part of the application for prequalification or the bid may be in another language provided they are accompanied by a translation of the relevant passages in the language specified in the prequalification or bidding documents, in which case, for purposes of interpretation of the application for prequalification or bid, such translation shall govern.
+2.22 Prequalification and bidding documents and the bids shall be prepared in one of the following languages, selected by the Borrower: English, French, Spanish, or Portuguese.
+The bid as well as all correspondence and documents relating to the bid exchanged by the bidder and the

-The format of the bid security shall be in accordance with the standard bidding documents and shall be issued by a reputable bank or financial institution selected by the bidder.
+24 The format of the bid security shall be in accordance with the Standard Bidding Documents and shall be issued by a reputable bank or financial institution selected by the bidder.
 If the institution issuing the security is located outside the country of the Borrower, it shall have a correspondent financial institution located in the country of the Borrower to make it enforceable.